- Available Source Types

 In the Add/Edit a SharePoint Legacy Source dialog box:

-In the URL box, enter the URL for your SharePoint farm (tenant in SharePoint Online).
+In the URL box, enter the URL of your SharePoint farm (tenant in SharePoint Online).

 In the Username and Password boxes, enter the credentials of a SharePoint account that has access to all the content that you want to index.